 - Sulphonamide antibiotics can cause B12 deficiency.

-Food rich in vitamin C: Fresh and raw fruits, vegetables (99%), and food of animal origin (1%).
+The food high in vitamin C: Fresh and raw fruits, vegetables (99%), and food of animal origin (1%).
 Most of the vitamin can be found in red, orange and yellow fruits, such as pomegranates, haw, oranges, mandarins, lemons, blackberries, red peppers, carrots, kale, tomato, cauliflower, radishes, irises and parsley leaves, pine needles, green walnuts with softcore, horseradish, cabbage, and more.

 Thermal treatment: Vitamin C is the most sensitive of all the vitamins, and is destroyed at temperatures of 60 C° (dry heat); it is also unstable at low temperatures.